-N.I.C.E. guidlines recommend 8-10 sessions for anxiety; we will be able to agree the precise number of sessions between us in order that you regain full enjoyment of life.
+NICE (National Institute for Health and Care Excellence) guidelines recommend 8-10 sessions for anxiety; between us we will agree the precise number of sessions in order that you regain full enjoyment of life.

 Chronic conditions usually need a few more sessions, for chronic depression I recommend 10-20 sessions.